-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Phillip B. Donenberg Phillip B. Donenberg Chief Financial Officer, Treasurer and Secretary May 15, 2003
+/s/ Phillip B. Donenberg

+Phillip B. Donenberg Chief Financial Officer, Treasurer and Secretary November 14, 2003